pfheatwole/thesis/_sources/foil_geometry.rst.txt

-For the section roll :math:`\phi(s)`, observe that inflating the foil to produce the arc does not produce a shearing effect between sections; instead, the sections roll together with the arc.
+For the section roll :math:`\phi(s)`, observe that inflating the foil to produce the arc does not produce a shearing effect between sections; instead, the sections roll jointly with the arc.
 This relationship can be encoded using the derivatives of the :math:`\left< y(s), z(s) \right>` components of the position curve :math:`\vec{r}_{RP/O}(s)`: